Centre for Physical Activity and Life Sciences (PALS)

 About the Centre for Physical Activity and Life Sciences

 Understanding the factors that influence health is essential to improve quality of life and provide personal and societal benefit.
-The Centre for Physical Activity and Life Sciences (PALS), located within the Faculty of Health, Education and Society, brings together researchers examining multidisciplinary physical activity interventions in sedentary, active and clinical populations, and examines the microbiological, genetic and molecular aspects of disease progression to target national and global challenges to health.
+The Centre for Physical Activity and Life Sciences (PALS), located within the Faculty of Art, Science, and Technology, brings together researchers examining multidisciplinary physical activity interventions in sedentary, active and clinical populations, and examines the microbiological, genetic and molecular aspects of disease progression to target national and global challenges to health.
 We are developing novel interventions to improve community-based and primary healthcare patients health outcomes in a range of neuromuscular diseases and disorders associated with age including sarcopenia, osteoporosis, cancer, and hypertension.

-The Interdisciplinary Physical Activity & Health Promotion SIG led by Dr Declan Ryan focusses on quantitative and qualitive research methods to improve health.
+The Interdisciplinary Physical Activity and Health Promotion SIG led by Dr Declan Ryan focusses on quantitative and qualitive research methods to improve health.
 Specifically, the role of green social prescription, dancing, active travel, and physical activity throughout the life-course to enhance population health and wellbeing outcomes.

 Centre for Physical Activity and Life Sciences Leadership